 While there’s currently no cure for fibromyalgia, there are treatment options to help ease symptoms.
 These include:

-Pilates is an ideal exercise for people living with fibromyalgia.
-It’s a low-impact exercise and focuses on recruiting key muscles while minimizing full-body fatigue.
+If you are unsure about starting a weightlifting plan, Pilates can be an ideal alternative.
+It’s a low impact activity that focuses on recruiting key muscles while minimizing full-body fatigue.
 Pilates teaches you to use the muscles of the back and abdomen without overstraining the joints.
 You’ll also learn to coordinate breathing with movements and develop a mind-body connection.

 This exercise is great to gain awareness of your body.
 You’ll learn how to isolate the abdominals and pelvis while keeping the rest of your body relaxed.

-1. Lie on your back with your knees bent and feet flat on the floor.
+- Lie on your back with your knees bent and feet flat on the floor.
 Make sure your legs are parallel, hip-width apart.
 Relax your neck and shoulders, bringing your shoulders down away from your ears.
 Rest your hands on your hips.

-3. Contract your abdominals and tilt your pelvis to slightly flatten your back.
+- Contract your abdominals and tilt your pelvis to slightly flatten your back.
 Your pelvic bone (6 o’clock) should now be higher.
 Keep your upper body relaxed.

-4. Use your abs to tilt your pelvis so that the 3 o’clock hip is lower.
+- Use your abs to tilt your pelvis so that the 3 o’clock hip is lower.
 Continue to move around the clock, tilting your pelvis at 6 o’clock and then your hip at 9 o’clock.

-5. Repeat in the opposite direction.
+- Repeat in the opposite direction.
 Repeat 2 to 3 times.